About the School

 A global outlook

 We have a cosmopolitan feel and attract staff and students from all over the world to work and study with us.
-Our global standing is illustrated by the fact that we have been listed as one of the top 100 psychology departments in the world by the QS World University Ranking.
+We are amongst the main recruiters of overseas students to Psychology in the UK at both undergraduate and postgraduate levels and our global standing is illustrated by the fact that we have been listed as one of the top 200 psychology departments in the world by the QS World University Ranking.

 A key aspect of our success is our focus on both the academic and pastoral sides of the student experience and this effort is led by academics in the teaching team who provide high levels of support to our students.
 We also have an international student tutor who is the first port of call for our overseas students.